jgoizueta/grassgis/README.md

 `GrassGis::Context` which represents the current GRASS session.

-You can invoke grass commands directly on this object, so, if you pass this object aroung you can use it to execute GRASS commands:
+You can invoke grass commands directly on this object, so, if you pass this object around you can use it to execute GRASS commands:

 ```ruby
 def helper_method(grass)